NilsIrl/www.nilsand.re/_drafts/implicit-explicit.md

 is not in the order it actually is and as a result, the implicit option is preferable in some if not most of these cases.

+Additionally, the implicit option also saves time when developing.

-If for some reason, the implicit way is really not clear, documentation (mainly through comments) I believe is a better solution than bearing this implied intent and in the case of forward compatibility, often the new default is what you want and if it is not, it is no upgrading in those cases is usually not an issue.
+If for some reason, the implicit way is not clear enough, documentation (mainly through comments) I believe is a better solution than bearing this implied intent and in the case of forward compatibility, often the new default is what you want; if not, upgrading is usually trivial.

 To conclude, in software development clarity is something that we want to maximise, and I believe that more often than people think doing things